jakeloggins/Clod-scripts/README.md

 #### Remembering States

 Within Clod, when a user sends a device a command, a MQTT message is sent to the ` /[path]/control/[name]/[endpoint] ` topic.
 All devices receive the command, do whatever they are programmed to do, and then return the message to the `/[path]/confirm/[name]/[endpoint] ` topic.
 Persistence listens and stores all messages that come in on the confirm topics.
-Persistence is always available to reply to devices requesting their last known states, whether during the startup process or for any other reason.
-Persistence will reply by sending a message to every endpoint's control topic.
+Persistence is always available to reply to devices requesting their last known states, whether during the startup process or any other reason.
+It will reply by sending a message to every endpoint's control topic.

 * As an example, imagine a device programmed with a single endpoint that toggled a switch.
 By default, the switch is `off`.
 The user toggles the switch `on`, causing a message to be sent: ` /[path]/control/[name]/[endpoint] "on" `